oasis-tcs/odata-specs/odata-csdl/7 Structural Property.md

 ## ##subsec Default Value

-A primitive- or enumeration-typed model element MAY define a default value that is used if it is not explicitly represented in an annotation or the body of a request or response.
+A primitive- or enumeration-typed property MAY define a default value that is used if it is not explicitly represented in an annotation or the body of a request or response.